stelar-eu/GenericNER/README.md

 ## Named entity recognition (NER)

 This component's input is a CSV file containing texts we want to perform NER on, optionally containing ground truth data.
-Its output is a CSV file containing NER results.
+Its output is a CSV and a JSON file containing NER results.

 ### Input